workleap/wl-r2wc/README.md

 >   );
 > }
 > ```
-> Without these helpers, your hosts have to do more to be able to use Web Components.
+> Without these helpers, consumers have to do more to be able to use Web Components.

 ## Build the output